artofchurlee/JobPlacement/README.md

 ## Introduction

 During my time at The Tech Academy, I worked with my peers in a team on a MVC Web Application in C#/ASP.Net.
 This project was a great opportunity to learn what it was like to have multiple people working on one project and improve the product.
 Most of the website was already built, so there was no time wasted on creating the website from scratch, and I got to experience what it was like to dive into a project that had already been started and to assimilate myself with the code that had already been written.
 I worked on several [front end stories](#front-end-stories) and [back end stories](#back-end-stories) to improve the look and functionality of the website.
-Over the two week sprint, I also had the opportunity to participate in daily meetings and weeking sprint retrospectives which offered insight into project management [skills](#other-skills-learned).
+Over the two week sprint, I also had the opportunity to participate in daily meetings and weekly sprint retrospectives which offered insight into project management [skills](#other-skills-learned).
 I am confident I will be able to utilize these skills in any future project.

 ## Front End Stories